Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Results and Discussion

-Combining the 42 HAL generated random alloy configurations and 46 HAL generated liquid configurations formed the complete training database used to create AlSi10 linear ACE models.
-Using the previously described ACE parameters the design matrix $\mathbf{\Psi}$ assembled shaped $N_{obs} \times N_{basis}$ was 9064 $\times$ 723.
-Fitting was performed using ARD regression with various different thresholds $\alpha^{\prime}$ and details are shown in Table \ref{tbl:ARD_table}.
-Both the contents and shape of the design matrix $\mathbf{\Psi}$ as well as ARD are discussed in the Methods section.
+\mse{\remove{Combining the 42 HAL generated random alloy configurations and 46 HAL generated liquid configurations formed the complete training database used to create AlSi10 linear ACE models.} Finally, the 42 HAL generated random alloy configurations and 46 HAL generated liquid configurations were combined to a training database.
+This training base was used to fit linear ACE models for AlSi10 using Automatic relevance determination (ARD); see section \ref{sec:methods:ard} for details. } \mse{\remove{ Using the previously described ACE parameters the design matrix $\mathbf{\Psi}$ assembled shaped $N_{\textrm{obs}} \times N_{\textrm{basis}}$ was 9064 $\times$ 723.
+Fitting was performed using ARD regression with various different thresholds $\alpha^{\prime}$ and details are } We considered various thresholds $\alpha^{\prime}$ for the pruning of model parameters.
+The performance of the pruned models in terms of computational speed, training and test errors, are} shown in Table \ref{tbl:ARD_table}. \mse{\remove{Both the contents and shape of the design matrix $\mathbf{\Psi}$ as well as ARD are discussed in the Methods section.}} The test set \mse{used to compute test error consisted of 14 solid and 14 liquid configurations.
+These configurations were obtained by sampling from the corresponding temperature and pressure regimes of the surrogate models obtained at the end of the two preceding HAL runs.} was assembled by continuing HAL iterations for both the random alloy and liquid\mse{\remove{and contained 14 HAL solid and 14 HAL liquid configurations.}}.
 Increasing $\alpha^{\prime}$ lowers the relevance criterion for the linear ACE basis functions in turn decreasing sparsity.
 A clear trade-off between sparsity and training error can be seen in Table \ref{tbl:ARD_table} which also includes model evaluation performance and fitting times.
-The test set was assembled by continuing HAL iterations for both the random alloy and liquid and contained 14 HAL solid and 14 HAL liquid configurations.
-Increasing $\alpha^{\prime}$ not only decreases training error but also test set error up to $\alpha^{\prime}=300k$ for which the test set error increases, a sign of overfitting.
-Due to the relatively small training database size the fitting time remains low, around a minute or less using 8 threads on Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz.
+Increasing $\alpha^{\prime}$ not only decreases training error but also test \mse{\remove{set}} error up to $\alpha^{\prime}=300k$ for which the test \mse{\remove{set}} error increases, a sign of overfitting.
+Due to the relatively small training database size \mse{\remove{the fitting time} the computing time to fit the models} remains low, around a minute or less using 8 threads on Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz.
 Performance testing was done using LAMMPs and the PACE evaluator \cite{lysogorskiy2021performant} on the exact same processor and show that all models are within 100 $\mu$s/atom/core per MD step.